Tennis-Cocciaretto proves too good for Kenin to reach Hobart final

 The 21-year-old converted six breakpoints in the contest to expose a potential weakness in Kenin's serve before the American faces twice Australian Open champion Victoria Azarenka in the opening round at Melbourne Park this year.

+"It's unbelievable for me to be in the final of such a great tournament, and I'm happy about my performance," Cocciaretto said in an on-court interview.
+"Kenin is a very good player, I was a junior when she won the Grand Slam, so it's an honour to play against her."

-Standing in the way of Cocciaretto and her first title in Hobart will be either Anna Blinkova or Lauren Davis, who contest the second semi-final later on Friday.
+Standing in the way of Cocciaretto and her first title will be American Lauren Davis, who beat Anna Blinkova 6-3 6-3 in the other semi-final, reaching her first final since capturing winning in Auckland six years ago.

 Meanwhile, Spaniard Paula Badosa pulled out of her Adelaide International 2 semi-final clash against Daria Kasatkina due to a right thigh injury sustained during her quarter-final against Beatriz Haddad Maia on Thursday.